tovarog23/AISI_CFS_Design_Functions/README.md

 23. `hss_section`: <font color="yellowgreen">(Type: string)</font> HSS section for design and revision.
 Ex: 'HSS6X6X5/8'.
 24. `orientation`: <font color="yellowgreen">(Type: string)</font> Orientation of structural member to be designed.
 Shall be 'strong' axis or 'weak' axis.
 Only applicable for HSS section design functions.

+### Default Database Provided:
+By default, the repository already includes several CSV database files that can be used with the provided python design functions.
+Such files contain section properties of typical cold formed steel members used on load bearing wall panels and floor systems.
+Stud and track sections are included as well as HSS sections.
+The user can add more sections into the CSV files if necessary, since the current amount provided is limited to typical ones which may not necessarily satisfy the user or designer needs.

 ## Installation and Use:

 No actual installation process is needed in this case.
-The script itself can be cloned or downloaded straight from the online repository an can be imported as a module in other Python scripts as needed.
+The script itself can be cloned or downloaded straight from the online repository and can be imported as a module in other Python scripts as needed.

 Since functions were originally developed to automate CFS design spreadsheets in Excel, they can also be used with [xlwings](https://github.com/xlwings/xlwings).
 These can be imported as UDF with the xlwings add-in directly in an excel file and can be run automatically like a native excel function within a spreadsheet.